hunt-framework/hayoo/README.md

 About
 =====

-What is Hayoo
+What is Hayoo?
 -------------

-Hayoo is a search engine for [Hackage][hackage] packages.
-It is possible to search for functions, data types and packages.
+Hayoo is a search engine for [Hackage][hackage] packages, which allows you to search for functions, data types and packages.
 Each indexed document consists of a name, a description and, if applicable, a signature.
-Have a look at the [examples](/examples) of how to use Hayoo.
-All available packages are indexed in contrast to Hoogle, although the signature search is not as advances as the one from Hoogle.
+Have a look at the [examples](/examples) on how to use Hayoo.
+In constrast to [Hoogle](http://www.haskell.org/hoogle/), all available packages are indexed, but the signature search is not as advanced.

 Hunt
 ----

 Hayoo uses [Hunt][huntsearch] for indexing and searching.
 Hunt is a flexible, lightweight search platform with a powerful query language and JSON API.
-Hayoo exposes the query language through its interface and thus allows to execute advanced queries on Hayoo.
+Hayoo exposes the query language through its own interface and allows the execution of advanced queries.

-Additionally, Hunt consists of a stand alone web server to allow integration into existing infrastructures without the need of writing Haskell code.
+Additionally, Hunt consists of a standalone web server for easy integration into existing infrastructures without having to write Haskell code.

 JSON API
 --------

-Hayoo exposes a JSON API for the usage of other clients.
-The JSON API is available under [/json](/json?query=Monad).
-The JSON API accepts a parameter [page](/json?query=Monad&page=2) to cycle through the pages.
+Hayoo exposes a JSON API for other clients via [/json](/json?query=Monad).
+The [page](/json?query=Monad&page=2) parameter can be used to cycle through the pages.

 Feedback
 --------

-Bug-reports should be submitted to [Github][hayoo-issues].
-You can also provide Feedback to [hayoo2@fh-wedel.de](mailto:hayoo2@fh-wedel.de)
+Any feedback is greatly appreciated!
+You can contact us via e-mail ([hayoo2@fh-wedel.de](mailto:hayoo2@fh-wedel.de)) or use the [issue system][hayoo-issues] to report bugs or suggest features.

 History
 -------